panrg/questions/draft-trammell-panrg-questions.md

 routing, especially if the endpoints' and operators' idea of the "best" path for given traffic differs significantly.

-The fifth question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from the network administrator as well as from the endpoints?
+The seventh question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from the network administrator as well as from the endpoints?